kgrid-objects/score/README.md

 ### Score Testing

-UNIT Tests are located in the tests directory and can be executed using _npm_.
+Unit Tests are located in the tests directory and can be executed using _npm_.
 These tests utilize [Jest](https://jestjs.io/) and  [rewire](https://github.com/jhnns/rewire).
 Jest provides the testing framework and rewire allows the tests to access the javascript function without the convince of the export modules.
 The [tests](../99999-score/v1/tests) are in